-5 Step One - Checking Questionnaires
+6. Step One - Checking Questionnaires

-- 5.1 The questionnaire will need to be checked both for what is claimed and what evidence is offered.
-It would be wise at the same time to cross-reference this with any information that you hold on the individual.
-This is likely to confirm the evidence and claim and might also supplement the evidence if it has gaps in it and this might lead to a complete record.
-If there is any conflict you will have to discuss this with the individual and seek to resolve the matter. - 5.2 It is recognised that the responses will cover a wide spectrum of both type and level of evidence returned to you.
+- 6.1 It is recognised that the responses will cover a wide spectrum of both type and level of evidence returned to you.
 There will be some that have complete documentary evidence of their work record including contracts specifying grades of pay and work time as well as pay slips and P60's.
-There will also be some with evidence of the employment but scant information on the range of contracts and work time. - 5.3 Your task is to establish a chronological pattern of the earnings over the time. - 5.4 Once you have established a chronological diary of work, pattern, earning and evidence then you need to identify the method to be used to establish the contributions due and the service credited - 5.5 The individual is likely to provide the evidence in academic years as contracts were normally issued in this way.
+There will also be some with evidence of the employment but scant information on the range of contracts and work time. - 6.2 Once you have established a chronological diary of work, pattern, earning and evidence then you need to identify the method to be used to establish the contributions due and the service credited. - 6.3 Your task is to establish a chronological pattern of the earnings over the period claimed.
+You may need to use various tables to change the information you have been given into an earning pattern. - 6.4 The individual is likely to provide the evidence in academic years as contracts were normally issued in this way.
 Remember you are reporting the information to Teachers Pension in financial years and need to separate out the summer term into the next academic year.